McGill-DMaS/Kam1n0-Community/README.md

 ## Ams2Vec

+Asm2Vec leverages representation learning.
+It understands the lexical semantic relationship of assembly code.
+For example, `xmm*` regiters are semantically related to vector operations such as `addps`. `memcpy` is similar to `strcpy`.
+The graph below shows different assembly functions compiled from the same source code of gmpz tdiv r 2exp in libgmp.
+From left to right, the assembly functions are compiled with gcc O0 option, gcc O3 option, LLVM obfuscator Control Flow Graph, Flattening option, and LLVM obfuscator Bogus Control Flow Graph option.
+Asm2Vec can **_statically_** identify them as clones.

 * Leverage representation learning.
 * Understand the lexical semantic relationship of assembly code.
   * \+ State-of-the-art for clone search against heavy code obfuscation techniques.